 POs can be sent to suppliers in a few ways, from free-format emails to formatted electronic POs.
 Failing to send electronic purchase orders to a destination that can process them automatically can create blockages in the purchasing process and can create higher risk of duplicate POs being issued.

-Analysing which suppliers fail to take advantage of this facility can hurt your digital efforts.
+Not analysing which suppliers fail to take advantage of this facility, could hold back your digital efforts.
 Getting the supplier to accept these POs can speed the buying process for everyone.

 Usually after go-live the assigned team to the release management project doesn’t continue in the same structure.
 We quite often find that software release management does not extend beyond testing and applying the updates.
 In order to be on top of each procurement system version upgrade we advise our customers to have a two-step approach.
 Having a clear and detailed version upgrade schedule can come in handy and a resource plan can help you to be better organised pre-deployment.
 Reviewing releases and assessing the applicability of the new features can benefit your overall optimisation goals.